SavageLearning/Machete/README.md

 Select two databases using *`⌘`* to select multiple, then *`⌘-D`* will schema compare.

+The only other option is to make an SSH tunnel and expose the database to your local network, then use SSMS or SSDT to connect.
+Be careful with this option; it should not be used on public networks.

+## Running Tests
+Download ChromeDriver matching your version of Chrome from [here](http://chromedriver.storage.googleapis.com/index.html).
+Integration tests will run with `dotnet test` from the root directory of the repo.
+Selenium tests currently require Rider.
+If you have a way around this let us know in Slack or on GitHub.
+Thank you!

 ## People who use this free software include:
 <hr>